jeffrey-anderson/aws-redshift-challenge/redshiftChallenge.md

 ## Apply Table Design Best Practices

-The data architect provides the following data model for the marketing data warehouse:

-1. Given the information above, update Johnny's table definitions to account for all table design best practices
+1. Given the ERD and sample queries above, update Johnny's table definitions to account for all table design best practices
     ```sql

     ```

-1. Provide hard data to support your choices for distribution styles based on the queries assuming marketing wants balance storage and load times with good query performance.
+1. Cite best practices and provide data to support your choices for sort keys and distribution styles assuming marketing wants to balance storage and load times with good query performance.

 ## Apply Table Loading Best Practices

 1. Update the table loading script to follow the table loading best practices.
     ```sql

     ```
 1. [Drop](DropTables.sql) the existing tables